Content Writing & Publishing

 3. Overusing ALL CAPS

 ALL CAPS TEXT IS HARD TO READ AND LOOKS UNPROFESSIONAL IN LONG FORM CONTENT.
-Use it only for acronyms or very short warnings.
+Stick to acronyms or very short warnings.

-Choosing the right text case format makes your content more readable, your code more maintainable, and your URLs more SEO-friendly.
-Follow industry conventions: Title Case for headlines, kebab-case for URLs, camelCase for JavaScript, snake_case for Python.
+Picking the right text case makes your writing easier to read, your code easier to maintain, and your URLs friendlier for search engines.
+The conventions are pretty well established: Title Case for headlines, kebab-case for URLs, camelCase for JavaScript, snake_case for Python.

 Frequently Asked Questions